The Sugar Syndrome: Productions

 The play premiered at the Royal Court Theatre Upstairs, London, from 16 October to 15 November 2003.
 Directed by Marianne Elliott, (associate director at the Royal Court Theatre), the cast featured Will Ash (Lewis), Kate Duchene (Jan), Stephanie Leonidas (Dani) and Andrew Woodall (Tim).

-The play ran in the US at the Williamstown Theatre Festival (Williamstown, Massachusetts) from 27 July 2005 to 7 August.
+The play had its US premiere at the Williamstown Theatre Festival, running from 27 July to 7 August, 2005.
 Directed by Maria Mileaf, the cast featured Gaby Hoffmann as Dani.

-The play was also staged in St. Louis, MO by Echo Theatre Company in 2006.

 In 2020 a new production was staged at the Orange Tree Theatre in Richmond upon Thames in the UK, directed by Oscar Toeman, with John Hollingsworth as Tim, Jessica Rhodes as Dani, Ali Barouti as Lewis and Alexandra Gilbreath as Jan.
 Peter Mason, reviewing the production in the Morning Star newspaper, said: "While the play itself is electrifying, the acting from the outstanding cast of four generates its own static charge, creating an atmosphere that occasionally makes the hair stand on end."